mikakallberg/Portfolio-Project-4/README.md

 - Inability to render post_detail.html, misspelling in if-statement attribute on line 24, reported in error statement.
 Bugfix, correct spelling misstake.
 - Inconsistent migration history, resolved by resetting both the SQLite3 amd postgreSQL databases.
 - Blog content and excerpt did not appear.
 Coder forgot to properly add content and excerpt, solved by adding content and excerpt.
 (Yes, coder and tutor support agent laughed)
+- When adding a create_post.html, page doesn't render, gives an error 404 page.
+Solution change places of the paths in url_patterns in urls.py.

 ### Unfixed bugs